exercism/v3/languages/java/exercises/concept/switch-statement/.docs/after.md

    }
    ```

-2. The `switch-statement` is now a `switch expression`.
+2. You can now write a `switch-statement` or a `switch expression`.
 What is the difference ?
    Basicly a statement is expecting some strict logic where an expression can return a value.
    Instead of :